Reaping the Advantages of Tax Loss Harvesting

 Aside from the Wash Sale Rule, you still need to pay attention to the day-to-day issues of managing your portfolio.
 The two that you will most likely want to pay the closest attention to are your asset allocation and any transaction costs that you might be incurring.

 As always, your asset allocation determines your portfolio’s risk and return.
 You should think carefully about how you handle tax loss harvesting to avoid significantly altering the level and types of risk you’re taking.
 If your asset allocation is significantly altered, a relatively small tax benefit can have a large impact on your portfolio’s returns.

 In that same vein, you will want to keep a close eye on transaction costs.
 Depending on how much it costs you to trade, you can easily eat up all or a good chunk of the tax benefits you’ll be getting.

 One other consideration is how tax loss harvesting will impact your future tax bills.
-Harvesting your losses means you’re selling your high basis securities and keeping your low basis ones, so you’re basically deferring your capital gains.
-You could deal with this in a number of ways, most notably by donating your low cost basis securities to charity directly or through something like a donor advised fund.
-If you were going to make charitable contributions in the first place, this allows you to get even more tax benefit from those donations.
+Harvesting your losses means you’re selling your high-basis securities and keeping your low-basis ones, so you’re basically deferring your capital gains.
+You could deal with this in a number of ways, most notably by donating your low-cost basis securities to charity directly or through something like a donor-advised fund.
+If you were going to make charitable contributions in the first place, this allows you to get even more tax benefits from those donations.

 Tax loss harvesting can be a powerful tool for your portfolio, but it requires a nuanced approach.
 You have to keep an eye out for opportunities to harvest losses while avoiding the Wash Sale Rule and making sure the rest of your portfolio doesn’t suffer.
 Without proper monitoring, the advantages of tax loss harvesting can become a big disadvantage for your portfolio.